-Between: Halifax Regional Municiplaity and
+Between: Halifax Regional Municiplait and y

-For PID

-, Nova Scotia
+For PID, Nova Scotia

 Prepared by:

-Halifax Regional Municipality Corporate Real Estate Finance & Asset Management PO Bopx 1749 Halifax, Nova Scotia, B3J 3A5 t.
+Halifax Regional Municipality Corporate Real Estate Finance & Asset Management PO Bopx 1749 Halifax, Nova Scotia, B3J 3A5

+t.
 902.490.5477 f.
-902.490.6030 www.halifax.ca a municipal body corporate (hereinafter called the "Municipality")
+902.490.6030 www.halifax.ca

-BETWEEN:

-HALIFAX REGIONAL MUNICIPALITY,

--and-

-(hereinafter called the "Purchaser")

-WHEREAS the Municipality is the owner of a parcel of land currently identified as apparent PID , situate at , Nova Scotia more particularly described in Schedule "A" attached hereto (the "Property");

-AND WHEREAS the Municipality wishes to sell the Property to the Purchaser and the Purchaser wishes to buy the Property from the Municipality for the Purchaser's existing or intended use of the Property as

-AND WHEREAS the parties are recording herein the terms and conditions of their agreement for the purchase and sale of the Property;

-NOW THEREFORE WITNESSETH that in consideration of the mutual covenants contained herein and in further consideration of the sum of Ten Dollars (\$10.00) paid by each party to the other party, the receipt and adequacy of which is hereby acknowledged, the Municipality and the Purchaser hereby agree as follows:

-A. Purchase and Sale for Intended Use

-1. The Municipality hereby agrees to sell the Property to the Purchaser, and the Purchaser, having inspected and accepted the Property in its current condition, hereby agrees to purchase the Property from the Municipality for the Purchaser's intended use of the Property for

-(the "Intended Use"), on the terms and conditions contained in this Agreement.
+Th is A į reement of Purchase and Sale dated this day of, 20 BE TW EN: HALIFAX REGIONAL MUNICIPALITY, a municipal body corporate (hereinafter called the "Municipality") -and- (hereinafter called the "Purchaser") sitı uate AS the Municipality is the owner of a parcel of land currently identified as apparent PID at, Nova Scotia more particularly described in Schedule "A" attache the "Property"); bu y the HEREAS the Municipality wishes to sell the Property to the Purchaser and the Purchaser wishes to Property from the Municipality for the Purchaser's existing or intended use of the Property as subject to the terms and conditions contained in this Agreeme hase and Sale and in the attached Schedules which are incorporated herein and form part hereof (" t his i greement"), HEREAS the parties are recording herein the terms and conditions of their agreement for the e and sale of the Property; fur the HEREFORE WITNESSETH that in consideration of the mutual covenants contained herein and in consideration of the sum of Ten Dollars (\$10.00) paid by each party to the other party, the receipt quacy of which is hereby acknowledged, the Municipality and the Purchaser hereby agree as follows A. Purchase and Sale for Intended Use 1.
+The Municipality hereby agrees to sell the Property to the Purchaser, and the Purchaser, having inspected and accepted the Property in its current condition, hereby agrees to purchase the Proper from the Municipality for the Purchaser's intended use of the Property for (the "Intended Use"), on the terms and conditions contained in the Agreement.
 2. The Purchaser covenants and agrees to operate the Property continuously in accordance with the Intended Use.
-This covenant shall survive the closing of this Agreement.

-B. Purchase Price

-- 3. The purchase price for the Property shall be the below market price of (\$.00) (the "Purchase Price"). - 4.
-Harmonized Sales Tax ("HST") is payable in addition to the Purchase Price.
+This covenant shall survive the closing of this Agreement. В. Purchase Price 3.
+The purchase price for the Property shall be the below market price of(\$00) (the "Purchase Price").
+4. Harmonized Sales Tax ("HST") is payable in addition to the Purchase Price.
 If the Purchaser, on or prior to the Closing Date, provides its HST number and evidence satisfactory to the solicitors for the Municipality by sworn statutory declaration that the Purchaser is an HST registrant under the Excise Tax Act, R.S.C.
 1985, c.
 E-15 and that such registration is in good standing and has not been varied or revoked, the Purchaser shall self-assess the HST payable on this transaction and remit it directly to the Receiver General of Canada.
 The Purchaser shall indemnify and save the Municipality harmless from any liability for the collection and remission of HST.
-This indemnification shall survive the closing of this Agreement.
+This indemnification shall survive the closi of this Agreement.

-In addition to the Purchase Price, on the Closing Date the Purchaser shall also pay the Municipality's appraisal cost of \$.00 plus the Municipality's reasonable legal expenses for title migration and closing costs of .00 for a total sum of .00 plus HST (the "Cost Contribution").
+5. In addition to the Purchase Price, on the Closing Date the Purchaser shall also pay the Municipality's appraisal cost of \$00 plus the Municipality's reasonable legal expenses for title migration and closing costs of\$00 for a total sum of (\$00) plus HST (the "Cost Contribution").